Død Kalm: Plot

 In the Norwegian Sea, chaos erupts on board the USS Ardent, an American destroyer escort.
-Due to mysterious yet unspecified events, half of Ardents crew board lifeboats and abandon ship against the captain's orders.
+Due to mysterious and unspecified events, half of Ardents crew board lifeboats and abandon ship against the captain's orders.
 Eighteen hours later, they are spotted by a Canadian fishing vessel; however, in that short span of time, the young crew members have undergone rapid aging.

-Dana Scully (Gillian Anderson) and Fox Mulder (David Duchovny) visit the ship's sole surviving crew member, Lt.
+Dana Scully (Gillian Anderson) is asked by Fox Mulder (David Duchovny) to visit the ship's sole surviving crew member, Lt.
 Harper, who has been quarantined at the Bethesda Naval Hospital.
-Scully finds that Harper, despite being in his twenties, has aged to the point of being unrecognizable.
+She finds that Harper, despite being in his twenties, has inexplicably aged to the point of being unrecognizable before she is escorted from the room.
 Mulder explains that Ardent vanished at the 65th parallel, a location with a history of ship disappearances.
 Mulder believes that a "wrinkle in time" exists there, and that Ardent was the subject of government experimentation related to the Philadelphia Experiment from World War II.

-In Norway, Mulder and Scully get Henry Trondheim (John Savage), a naval trawler captain, to take them to Ardents last known location.
-After crashing into the bow of Ardent, Mulder, Scully, and Trondheim find signs of advanced corrosion, even though the warship is only a few years old.
+In Norway, Mulder and Scully hire Henry Trondheim (John Savage), a naval trawler captain, to take them to Ardent's last known location.
+After crashing into the bow of Ardent, Mulder, Scully and Trondheim find signs of advanced corrosion, even though the warship is only a few years old.
 Below decks, the party finds the mummified remains of several crew members.
 They also find the wizened commanding officer of Ardent, Captain Barclay, who claims that "time got lost" after his ship encountered a "glowing light" in the ocean.
-Trondheim's boat is stolen and his first mate is murdered.
+Trondheim's boat is stolen, and his first mate is murdered.

-Trondheim is later attacked by a Norwegian pirate whaler named Olafsson, who has not aged despite being on the ship for the past two days.
-Mulder, Scully, and Trondheim eventually begin to age unnaturally.
-Scully develops a theory that Ardent is sailing near a metallic object beneath the ocean, and that it has caused free radicals to rapidly oxidize their bodies and age them.
+Trondheim is attacked by a Norwegian pirate whaler named Olafsson, who has not aged despite being on the ship for the past two days.
+Mulder, Scully and Trondheim eventually begin to age unnaturally.
+Scully develops a theory that Ardent is sailing near a metallic object beneath the ocean, and that it has caused free radicals to rapidly oxidize their bodies.
 When Mulder notices that the ship's sewage pipe is the only one not corroded through, the agents realize that something from the ocean contaminated Ardent's potable water and led to the aging; Olafsson and his men remained unaffected due to their consumption of recycled water from the sewage system.
-Desperate to survive, Trondheim kills Olafsson after he reveals the secret, and sets out to keep the water for himself.
+Desperate to survive, Trondheim kills Olafsson after he reveals the secret and sets out to keep the water for himself.